beeftornado/dev-strap/README.md

 ### Scenario B (the intern)

 So you just showed up to work.
-You get a branch new computer with nothing people actually use pre-installed.
+You get a brand new computer with nothing people actually use pre-installed.
 Some of you probably already have a set of things you immediately install, others maybe like the vanilla a bit better.
 But you're about to learn a harsh truth.
 Your college doesn't teach you jack about the real world.
 How many schools expose you to developing with [NodeJS](http://nodejs.org)?
 Using Python virtual environments?
 Managing multiple versions of Ruby?
 Using [Mongo](http://mongodb.org) databases?
 Finding the system libraries that many development projects depend on (i.e. libevent)?

 The usual process of getting a project to start up involves rinsing and repeating until you get it.
 You checkout the project, do what you can decipher out of any pre-existing readme or setup document, try to run the project, search Google for errors, fix errors, try to run again.
 That process continues until you finally get it to run after a very dissapointing first day of work.